QA4IQI/qa4iqi.github.io/README.md

 The project is supported by the Swiss Personalized Health Network (SPHN).

+### Datasets

+A first public dataset is available on TCIA, please refer to the following link for a description of the dataset and download instructions : <https://doi.org/10.7937/a1v1-rc66>

-### Code
+### Feature Extraction Code & Docker Container
-The code for the project is constantly being updated and can be found here: <https://github.com/QA4IQI/qa4iqi-extraction>
+The following repository contains the source code & instructions on how to run the full feature extraction pipeline on the TCIA dataset  : <https://github.com/QA4IQI/qa4iqi-extraction>

 <img src="USBlogo.jpg" width="130" /> <img src="HES_SO_VS.png" width="130" /> <img src="ETHZlogo.png" width="130" /> <img src="CHUV.png" width="130" /> <img src="USZ.jpg" width="130" /> <img src="Inselspital.png" width="130" /> <img src="HUG.jpg" width="130" />